 Students begin to understand citizenship, economics in terms of wants and needs, and the importance of rules in family, school, and community environments as they enter K3.
 The preschool and elementary social studies programs include meaningful, integrated, value-based lessons that should challenge students as they interact with information about their past, the present, and the future.
 Students develop an understanding of a rapidly changing society and become aware of their personal and cultural identities.
 Through group projects, family projects, and individual study, our students acquire the skills and knowledge necessary to become active citizens in their classroom, school, community, and world.

 At St. Anne Catholic School, technology is used to enhance instruction and provide students with another avenue to demonstrate their learning through an authentic approach.
 The curriculum is delivered through a sequential, spiraling set of experiences beginning in preschool and becoming deeper at each level.
-Starting in preschool, students visit the Computer Lab at least once per week where they gain a solid foundation of skills, applicable to all devices and programs.
+Students visit the Computer Lab at least once per week where they gain a solid foundation of skills, applicable to all devices and programs.
 Classroom skills are reinforced with the software and internet –based programs utilized in computer class.
 Students are also engagedin technology using the portable cart of iPads right in their classrooms.
 The technology curriculum is naturally integrated across all disciplines on each grade level as students become lifelong learners who know how to appropriately use these tools.

 Students develop a positive self-image and a loving relationship with God through their study of the weekly Gospels.
 Participation in religious activities such as weekly mass, prayer services, various liturgical celebrations, and age-appropriate service projects help to plant the seeds of faith and community service early on.
 Prayer happens all throughout the day at St. Anne, fostering an environment where children can grow in their faith.
 Students learn about God’s creation and love on earth, in our families, and in our church.
 Catholic prayers and practices of our faith are taught according to the Diocesan Curriculum.